baroonjha/Dispute-Triage-HdfcCapstoneProject/README.md

 ## 💡 The Solution
 We implemented a **Next.js** web application that combines a customer-facing AI chatbot with an admin dashboard.
-*   **AI Chatbot**: Uses RAG to answer policy questions instantly using uploaded documents.
+*   **AI Chatbot**: Uses RAG to answer policy questions instantly using uploaded documents and create dispute tickets automatically by taking data from the conversation.
 *   **Automated Triage**: If the user is unhappy, the AI extracts dispute details (Amount, Category, Priority) from the chat history and pre-fills a dispute form.
 *   **Admin Dashboard**: A centralized view for agents to manage, filter, and resolve disputes.

+## Future Enhancements
+*   **Slack Integration**: SLA breached cases will be sent to the Slack channel.
+*   **Reporting & Analytics Dashboard**: To provide insights into dispute volume, resolution times, and agent performance trends.
+*   **Integration with CRM/Core Banking Systems**: For seamless data flow and real-time dispute status updates.

 ## 🛠️ Tech Stack
 *   **Frontend & Backend**: [Next.js 15](https://nextjs.org/) (React, TypeScript)